nmcguinness/L8-3DGED-CSharp/notes/05-interfaces.md

         _health -= amount;
         _isAlerted = true;
     }

+    /// <inheritdoc />
+    public override string ToString()
+    {
+        return "Enemy(health=" + _health + ", alerted=" + _isAlerted + ")";
     }
+}
 ```

 The implementing member must be `public`, even though the interface did not say so.
 The `<inheritdoc />` tag tells the documentation tooling to reuse the comment from the interface, so the contract is described in exactly one place.

+Neither the constructors nor `ToString` have anything to do with the interface.
+They are the ordinary work of [note 01](01-properties-static-tostring.md), and they are here because you will want them the first time a damaged barrel behaves oddly: the constructor lets a test start the barrel at 1 integrity rather than 20, and `ToString` means `Console.WriteLine(target)` prints the state instead of the type name.
+An interface says nothing about either, which is the point - it constrains `TakeDamage` and leaves the rest of the type alone.

 ### Programming to the interface